 Lesson Learned: Get to Know the Educator Expense Tax Deduction

 Are you a teacher or other educator who often pays for classroom supplies out of your own pocket?
 Your main objective is to improve the learning experience of the kids, but there may be a residual side benefit.
-If you qualify, you can claim a special deduction — the educator expense tax deduction — of up to $300 on your federal tax return.
+If you qualify, you can claim a special deduction — the educator expense tax deduction — of up to $350 on your federal tax return in 2026.

 But this tax break isn't automatic.
 Let's dig a little deeper into the key rules.